 The fifties run created a new market for Conan in the Sixties.
 Fans of the savage Cimmerian began pelting Marvel with requests to run a comic book of his adventures.
 Stan Lee weighed the letters, decided the pile was heavy enough to pursue the matter, shrugged, and handed the whole business over to Howard’s next big co-author; Roy Thomas.

 Thomas went to the Howard estate and made his pitch.
 Which basically came down to, “look I can’t pay you much of anything, but you will be introducing Conan to a new generation of readers.
 This is an investment in the brand’s future.”
-And Howard estate’s agent proved to be smarter than the average bear and accepted the deal.
+The Howard estate’s agent proved to be smarter than the average bear and accepted the deal.

-Of the two co-author’s I honestly feel that Thomas had a much better grasp of the material than De Camp did.
+Of the two co-authors, I honestly feel that Thomas had a much better grasp of the material than De Camp did.